mindspore-ai/docs/docs/lite/docs/source_en/infer/image_segmentation.md

 ### Building and Running

-1. Load the [sample source code](https://gitee.com/mindspore/models/tree/master/official/lite/image_segmentation) to Android Studio and install the corresponding SDK.
+1. Load the [sample source code](https://gitee.com/mindspore/models/tree/master/official/lite/image_segmentation) into Android Studio and install the corresponding SDK.
 (After the SDK version is specified, Android Studio automatically installs the SDK.)

     ![start_home](../images/lite_quick_start_home.png)

-2. Connect to an Android device and runs the image segmentation application.
+2. Connect to an Android device and run the image segmentation application.

     Connect to the Android device through a USB cable for debugging.
 Click `Run 'app'` to run the demo on your device.